lelnazrezaeel/Predicting-COVID-19-From-Chest-X-Ray-Images/README.md

 ### Model Architecture

-We focus on two specific model architectures:
+We focus on one specific model architectures:

-#### Squeeznet

-In the Squeeznet model, our main task is to fine-tune the classifier layer to adapt it to our extended dataset.
-This model has shown promise in previous research for image classification tasks.

 #### ResNet-18